Before getting started ensure you have a Unity project with the SDK set up.

-With the model in your assets and with the correct settings on it you will next want to put it into a scene, to do so either drag it into your Hierarchy or into the scene, I would recommend having one scene per avatar and placing it at 0, 0, 0.
-If the avatar isn't standing up straight I would recommend rotating it to be.
-Also ensure the avatar isn't really small or bigger than 5x5x5m, you can use a default unity cube which is 1x1x1m to compare.
+With the model in your assets and with the correct settings on it you will next want to put it into a scene To do so, either drag it into your Hierarchy or into the scene.
+We recommend having one scene per avatar and placing it at 0, 0, 0.
+If the avatar isn't standing up straight, rotate it so it is.
+Also, ensure the avatar isn't really small or bigger than 5x5x5m, you can use a default unity cube which is 1x1x1m to compare.

 After doing so we now want to add an VRC_AvatarDescriptor then setup the settings for it.
 First we'll want to set the view position, this will be where you view from, you can see a visual representation of it as a small white sphere in the scene.
 If your avatar is has a head then the best position the view is between the eyes, if it's not then place it where ever you feel fit.

 Next we'll want to set the animation set, choose which you feel best suits the avatar.
 After that, if you want, can setup lip sync so when you talk, the avatar's mouth (or what ever else) can react.
 Since this is a beginner avatar we'll use a Jaw Flap Bone as it's the easiest to setup.
 First we need to find the jaw bone, to find it we need to go to the the hierarchy and find the skeleton the avatar, this should be easy to find as it has a lot of children and should be named accordingly.
 Navigate your way from the root, though the spine to the head, under it you might find a jaw bone, if you don't have this bone then you won't able to setup lip sync, though if you do then you can set Lip Sync on the avatar decriptor to Jaw Flap Bone and put in the jaw bone into the Jaw Bone slot.

 Next we'll want to check that everything good in the build window, to do that you'll need to open